antihax/goesi/v1/docs/UniverseApi.md

 > []GetUniverseSystemKills200Ok GetUniverseSystemKills(optional)
 Get system kills

 Get the number of ship, pod and NPC kills per solar system within the last hour ending at the timestamp of the Last-Modified header, excluding wormhole space.
-Only systems with kills will be listed  ---  Alternate route: `/legacy/universe/system_kills/`  Alternate route: `/latest/universe/system_kills/`  Alternate route: `/dev/universe/system_kills/`   ---  This route is cached for up to 3600 seconds
+Only systems with kills will be listed  ---  Alternate route: `/legacy/universe/system_kills/`  Alternate route: `/latest/universe/system_kills/`   ---  This route is cached for up to 3600 seconds

 ### Required Parameters